devdzona/hydrofacial/README.md

 # hydrofacial
-New application for hydrofacial tools with product details from Mongo DB
+New web application for products from skin care industry